Written by Annie Cavalier, MS, RDN, LD

 You can further personalize your smoothies by adding in some extra ingredients and things that you love.
 Here are just a few examples and their recommended serving sizes:

-If you are struggling with excessive weight loss from cancer, then nuts, nut butters, and avocado are especially great options for you to try because they are high in calories.
+If you are struggling with excessive weight loss from cancer, then nuts, nut butter, and avocado are especially great options for you to try because they are high in calories.

 Remember, if you try one smoothie variation and don’t like it, try another!
 Feel free to mix up the amounts of different ingredients and play around with it until you find combinations that you really like.
 This article is just a guide to help you get started and to learn more about the amazing health benefits of popular smoothie ingredients.